 Once you get to Aurora, there isn’t a whole lot to see.
 The main attraction is the Aurora Fossil Museum.
 The Learning Center has a HUGE collection of gems, minerals, and fossils plus a really cool fluorescent mineral room.

 Across the street from the main museum is a few Fossil Parks where you can dig up Miocene age fossils.
 The museum is free, but if you are planning to do some digging, you should bring hand shovel, sifter, and plastic bags (to take home your loot).

 There were originally over 2 dozen Crabs placed throughout the towns, but most were auctioned off for charity.
 Some of them are still in public areas and we found it fun to find them during our trip.

-These are just some of things you can do while taking a trip to historic Bath in North Carolina.
-Have you been to Bath, Little Washington or Aurora?
+Have you been to historic Bath, North Carolina?
 Is there something that you love to do or suggest others see while there?